 The US hosts the “big three” airlines: American, Delta, and United.
 These are each part of an “Alliance”, and as such, usually share award ticket availability with partner airlines.
 American is part of Oneworld, Delta has SkyTeam, and United founded the Star Alliance.
-Some airlines, like Emirates, are not affiliated with an Alliance, and have their own frequent flyer structure, though you can often redeem your points or miles on those airlines via your preferred airline, or through a credit card travel portal (like American Express or Chase or Citi).
+Some airlines, like Emirates, are not affiliated with an Alliance, and have their own frequent flyer structure, though you can often redeem your points or miles on those airlines via one of the big three, or through a credit card travel portal (like American Express or Chase or Citi).

-Each airline also has different “hubs”, and flying on a non-hub airline can have advantages and disadvantages.
-Some airlines, like Southwest, Spirit, and Frontier do not belong to an alliance and have their own rewards structures, though you can find co-branded credit cards with each.
-Generally speaking, when it comes to airlines, the higher your “elite tier” (e.g., Gold, Platinum, etc.) and class of service (e.g., economy vs. business vs. first-class), the more miles/points you earn.
+Some airlines, like Southwest, Spirit, and Frontier do not belong to an alliance and have their own rewards structures, and you can find co-branded credit cards with each.
+Generally speaking, when it comes to airlines, the higher your “elite tier” (e.g., Silver, Gold, etc.) and class of service (e.g., economy vs. business vs. first-class), the more miles/points you earn.
+Keep in mind that each airline also has different “hubs”, and flying on a non-hub airline has advantages and disadvantages.

 For credit cards, you’re looking at (mainly): American Express, MasterCard, and Visa offered by the larger banking corporations, each of which have their own cards as well as multiple “co-branded” cards.
 Co-branded cards usually offer some sort of status and/or extra perks with a partner of some sort, like an airline or hotel, or a merchant, like Amazon, Disney, or Target.

-Each card also might come in different “levels”, like Gold or Platinum or Black.
+Each card also might come in different “levels”, like Gold or Platinum.
 These usually represent different levels of service and perks, as well as associated fees.
 That's right: most credit cards that offer decent perks will also come with an annual fee, anywhere from $29 to several hundred dollars (or more).